 - Leaving and returning to the room in multiple short intervals

 - Noticeable mood changes upon short absence from the room

 - Short-lived euphoria

 - Excitability, talking, or exhibiting a rapid rate of speech

 - Shallow breathing

 Here’s what happens when you do coke.
-Cocaine use damages the brain, heart, blood vessels, lungs, and has been known to cause sudden death.
+Cocaine use damages the brain, heart, blood vessels, and lungs, and has been known to cause sudden death.
 Cocaine is responsible for more emergency room visits in the United States than any other illegal drug.
 Cocaine causes stress to the heart.
 It increases heart rate and blood pressure while constricting the arteries supplying blood to the heart, and can lead to a sudden heart attack in otherwise healthy individuals.
 Cocaine can also trigger arrhythmia, which are irregular heart rhythms that can be deadly.